What White Privilege Is

 White privilege definitely exists, but it’s not what you think it is.

-Since becoming a graduate student, I’ve been bombarded by the idea of “white privilege” so hard I feel like a black stripper at a Duke lacrosse party.
-White privilege says that I, as a white guy, reap advantages from living in a racist society that keeps people of color (not “colored people”) in poverty.
+Since becoming a graduate student, I’ve been bombarded by the idea of “white privilege”.
+It's a concept that says that I, as a white guy, reap advantages from living in a racist society that keeps people of color (not “colored people”) in poverty.
 Since I’ve been acculturated in the dominant culture of America, life is one big bachelorette party, and I’m the guy who shows up with the right amount of cologne and washboard abs—it’s just too easy.

 Grad school goes on to teach me that, because of my white privilege, I must be sensitive around racial minorities who may happen to be poor and stupid.
 After all, they’re only poor and stupid because they live in a culture that inadvertently oppresses them at all times of day, even at 11 am when they’re still sleeping.